Lectures in Economics

 An hour (or even 50 minutes) is a long time to listen and concentrate.
-As we have seen, concentration and retention rapidly diminishes after 20 minutes.
-Not only should student learning be as active as possible, it should be efficient.
+As we have seen, concentration and retention rapidly diminish after 20 minutes.
+Not only should student learning be as active as possible, but also it should be efficient.
 Ideally, a student should be able to:

 - Identify main points;

 - Identify when the same point is being presented in different ways;

 - Perceive connections (e.g. between one theory or part of a theory and another);